Large palms are excellent for church or ceremony displays.

 Greenery stems should be washed free of dirt and feel firm to the touch.
 Slimy build up means bacteria has set in the the greenery is at the point of decay.

 You can either snap off the excess stem or cut it with a sharp florist knife.
 Always be very careful to cut flowers and greenery correctly.
-Florist knives are very sharp and fresh greenery can be slippery or tough to cut.
+Grip the knife firmly, keep in mind wet greens can be slippery.
+Don't slash, put place the blade of the knife against the stem and pull down.
+Take care, because florist knives are very sharp and fresh greenery can be tough to cut.
 Take care not to cause injury to yourself.

 Insert your stems deep enough to be secure, but not so deep that you begin to clash stems against one another in the design.
 You have a lot of greenery and flower stems that have to share the same space in the florist foam.